 This filling soup hits just the spot when your sweet tooth needs to take a break.
 Mostly made up of garlic, pepper, and chicken broth, sopa de ajo is a common dish you’ll find at family gatherings during Semana Santa.
 For texture, people will add pieces of bread to the soup, as well as a hard-boiled egg right in the center (or a fried egg if you’re really lookin’ for a good time).

 Here is an easy dessert to make that you may find yourself preparing all year!
-Bueñelos are a delicacy eaten in many parts of the world, with each country adapting its own special version.
+Bueñelos are not just an Easter food in Spain, but a delicacy eaten in many parts of the world! with each country adapting its own special version.
 They are basically fried dough balls, and in Spain we are cover them with sugar and cinnamon.
 Made with simple ingredients like water, milk, egg or yeast, bueñelos are a quick treat enjoyed by many locals during Semana Santa.
 Before you know it, you’ll be making your own bueñelos at home!

 These pastries are particularly special if you’re spending Semana Santa in Spain’s capital.
 Native to the marvelous city of Madrid, the bartolillo madrileño is a fried empanada filled with creamy custard.
 The dough is usually cut into triangular shapes before frying.
 After filling them with custard, the bartolillos are topped with powdered sugar to make them look extra scrumptious.
 There’s no doubt the bartolillo will be easy to find at your local bakery this Semana Santa!